BerriAI/litellm/docs/my-website/docs/completion/function_call.md

     {"role": "user", "content": "What is the weather like in Boston?"}
 ]

+# python function that will get executed
 def get_current_weather(location):
   if location == "Boston, MA":
     return "The weather is 12F"

+# JSON Schema to pass to OpenAI
 functions = [
     {
       "name": "get_current_weather",